Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 E-commerce has been and continues to be a growing market in Denmark.
-In 2021, Denmark registered the highest per capita spending for online shopping in Europe, with USD 3,000.
-Norway followed in the ranking, as its online expenditure amounted to USD 2,400, while British online shoppers spent USD 2,300 online over the considered year (Statista).
+According to Statista, the average online spending per capita in Denmark is expected to reach USD 3,500 in 2022.
+This is an increase of 8 percent from 2021.
+Currently, Denmark is ranked as the highest per capita spending for online shopping in Europe.
+Norway followed in the ranking, while British online shoppers ranked third, according to Statista.
 The Danish e-commerce market has improved online shopping through enabling commerce via smartphones, expanded pick-up options, and optimized and recognized issues by using big data analytical tools.

 Denmark is part of the EU legal framework that includes a single taxation system.